-One of the larger green areas in Ravenswood neighborhood is the 40-acre Winnemac Park (5100 N. Leavitt, 312 742 5101).
+One of the larger green parks in Ravenswood neighborhood is the 40-acre Winnemac Park (5100 N. Leavitt, 312 742 5101).
 Apart from its soccer and softball fields, this newly renovated park contains a prairie garden and nature trail.
 Formerly a truck farm, Winnemac was annexed by Chicago in 1910 and is now owned by a partnership of the Chicago Park District and Chicago Public Schools.
 Winnemac Park offers many youth programs and has plenty of facilities open for adults as well.

 In the northwestern corner of Ravenswood lies River Park (5100 N. Francisco, 312 742 7516).
 Visitors are drawn to the park for many reasons, but mostly for its artificial turf soccer field, fishing, and canoe launch.
 Efforts to clean up the Chicago River are ongoing, allowing River Park visitors to have a more pleasant experience while they fish along the banks or canoe down the tree-lined waters.

 What's on the Menu?

-The quality and diversity in cuisine found in this Chicago neighborhood certainly add to Ravenswood's standing as a prominent culinary setting -- especially when your tummy starts to rumble.
+The quality and diversity in cuisine found in this Chicago neighborhood certainly add to Ravenswood's standing as a prominent culinary setting—especially when your tummy starts to rumble.

 Best Shopping Stops

-Okay, by now you have taste of what the Ravenswood neighborhood has to offer in the way of recreation, housing and food, but what about the shopping?
+Okay, by now you have taste of what the Ravenswood neighborhood has to offer in the way of recreation, housing, and food, but what about the shopping?

 Night on the Town

-The Old Town School was in need of more space and was approached by the city about the opportunity to use the abandoned Hild Library in Ravenswood.
+Old Town School was in need of more space and was approached by the city about the opportunity to use the abandoned Hild Library in Ravenswood/Lincoln Square.
 With the help of donors, Old Town made the move into the new building and held a dedication concert in 1998 featuring great folk legend Joni Mitchell.
-The building on Armitage is still used by the school, but it's at the new Ravenswood venue that concerts abound weekly.
-The auditorium seats 400 and is a great place to see both local and international acts before going out for a couple of drinks at one of Ravenswood's neighborhood bars.
+The building on Armitage is still used by the school, but it's at the new Ravenswood music venue that concerts abound weekly.
+The auditorium seats 400 and is a great place to see both local and international acts before going out for a couple of drinks at one of the neighborhood bars.

 Mark Your Calendar

-People who call Ravenswood home have the luxury of the CTA elevated train Brown Line "El" which stops at Montrose, Damen, Western (which is in Lincoln Square), and Rockwell.
+People who call Ravenswood home have the luxury of the CTA elevated train Brown Line 'El' which stops at Montrose, Damen, Western (which is in Lincoln Square), and Rockwell.
 The Metra line (a commuter train service, which extends out to the city's suburbs) has a Ravenswood stop at Lawrence and Ravenswood.
 During the warmer months, residents park near this stop after work and catch the train up north to Ravinia to check out the venue's outdoor concert series.

 Driving around is easier here than most places, but intersections like Western, Lawrence and Lincoln, and Lincoln and Montrose can get congested.
 When traveling a short distance in the area during rush hours, we find it much easier to hop on a bike.
 Fortunately, if you must use your car, there aren't many problems when it comes to parking.
 If by chance all the metered spots are taken, one can find parking on a residential street with ease.

-Queen of Angels 4520 N Western Ave – (773) 769-4211
+- Queen of Angels 4520 N Western Ave – (773) 769-4211

 - Amundsen High School 5110 N Damen Ave – (773) 534-2320

 - Budlong Elementary School 2701 W Foster Ave – (773) 534-2591

-James B. McPherson Elementary School 4728 N. Wolcott – (773) 534-2625
+- McPherson Elementary School 4728 N. Wolcott – (773) 534-2625

 - Ravenswood Public School 4332 N Paulina St – (773) 534-5525

 - Courtenay Language Arts Center 1726 Berteau Ave – (773) 534-5790